Outburn-IL/foob-docs/configuration.md

 ### Applying FUME mappings to incoming data streams

-Each FUME mapping transformation stored on the FUME server has a unique code.
+Each FUME mapping transformation stored on the FUME server has a unique id.
 This crucial parameter allows the FUME plugin business logic to apply a specific transformation rule to each incoming data stream.

 While configuring an IRIS entire business process, the code of the specific FUME mapping can be set statically or dynamically.